MaikuB/flutter_local_notifications/README.md

 }
 ```

 In theory, it should be possible for the plugin to handle this but this the method doesn't seem to fire.
-Will lodge an issue on the Flutter repository to see if this could be looked into.
-If this is confirmed to be an issue then I will move this code to be part of the plugin once the fix is out.
+The Flutter team has acknowledged that the method hasn't been wired up to enable this https://github.com/flutter/flutter/issues/16662

 ## Testing